Skip to content

 • Too thick of a coating

-• Coating not adhering to previous coating layer
+• Coating not adhering to the previous coating layer

-• Contamination on coating surface that prevented a good bond to the surface
+• Contamination on the coating surface prevented a good bond to the surface

 To prevent delamination: